-I had never intended to go to Ireland, the birthplace of my childhood religion.
+I had never intended to go to Ireland, the birthplace of my inherited religion.

-I got an apartment in Seville, then a job; then lost that, and the apartment too.
+I got an apartment in Seville, then a job; then lost that and the apartment too.
 An ex-housemate, who had moved across the old central district, told me I could stay at his place.
-There, I met an Irish lad, another visitor to the apartment.
+There, I met an Irish lad, another visitor there.

 And that's what did it.
 I'd gone to places with less reason.
-There were jobs in Dublin at that time, as Calvin pointed out to me.
-And I really only had enough money to buy a plane ticket and go somewhere not much else.
-It was time to make a decision, and I knew that Ireland was it.
+There were jobs in Dublin at that time.
+And I really only had enough money to buy a plane ticket and go somewhere.
+It was enough to make a decision.